shariq1989/cookbook/content/recipe/georgian_soup.md

 #### How do I store the leftovers?

-Leftover soup will keep in the fridge for 3-4 day in a covered container.
+Leftover soup will keep in the fridge for 3-4 days in a covered container.
 To extend the shelf-life, you can freeze the soup to use again at another time.
-First, allow the dish to cool completely and then add it to a freezer-safe container or bag.
+First, allow the dish to cool completely, and then add it to a freezer-safe container or bag.
 The chikhirtma will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stove or in the microwave, and enjoy.

 ### INSTRUCTIONS: STEP-BY-STEP